TimorKoulikov/LinkedList/README.md

 # LinkedList
-linked list cheet sheet in c
+linked list cheet sheet in c for my students